jchesterpivotal/concourse-build-resource/README.md

 There are two variations.

 * Detailed: Team, pipeline, job and job number are embedded in the filename.
-  For example: `build-teamname-pipelinename-jobname-123.json`.
+  For example: `build_teamname_pipelinename_jobname_123.json`.
+Files use snake_case to create distinction with the kebab-case commonly used for pipeline and job names.
 * Global build number: The global build number (unique across the Concourse instance) is embedded in the filename.
-  For example: `build-9876.json`
+  For example: `build_9876.json`

 This feature is intended to make it easier to `put` into blobstores using globs or regexps.